onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > And I myself did not know him, but the one who sent me to baptize with water told me, ‘The man on whom you see the Spirit come down and remain is the one who will baptize with the Holy Spirit.’ - **John 1:33**
 > For John baptized witha water, but in a few days you will be baptized withb the Holy Spirit.” - **Acts 1:5**
 > Then I remembered what the Lord had said: ‘John baptized witha water, but you will be baptized withb the Holy Spirit.’ - **Acts 11:16**
+> For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink. - **1 Corinthians 12:13**

 ### Blasphemy against the Spirit
 > ... but blasphemy against the Spirit will not be forgiven. - **Matthew 12:31**